-path join for default
+path join for path

 Join a structured path or a list of path parts.